Working poor: Basic necessities

+Childcare

 Working poor parents with young children, especially single parents, face significantly more childcare-related obstacles than other people.
 Often, childcare costs can exceed a low-wage earners' income, making work, especially in a job with no potential for advancement, an economically illogical activity.
 However, some single parents are able to rely on their social networks to provide free or below-market-cost childcare.

 There are also some free childcare options provided by the government, such as the Head Start Program.
 However, these free options are only available during certain hours, which may limit parents' ability to take jobs that require late-night shifts.
 The U.S. "average" seems to suggest that for one toddler, in full-time day care, on weekdays, the cost is approximately $600.00 per month.
 But, that figure can rise to well over $1000.00 per month in major metro areas, and fall to less than $350 in rural areas.
 The average cost of center-based daycare in the United States is $11,666 per year ($972 a month), but prices range from $3,582 to $18,773 a year ($300 to $1,564 monthly), according to the National Association of Child Care Resource & Referral Agencies.